We work closely with partner agencies across Sussex to plan – as best we can – for severe weather.

 Mid Sussex District Council provides equipment to enable local volunteers to clear ice and snow from pavements.

-Contact your local Town of Parish Council if you would like to volunteer to help out during severe weather.
+Contact your local Town of Parish Council if you would like to volunteer to help out during severe weather, or to replenish empty salt bins.

 Please note: West Sussex County Council are responsible for maintaining public highways during times of severe weather.